-In a remote, poor region of El Salvador, 11-year-old Felix is crouching low to the ground with anticipation splashed across his face as he waits for the soccer ball to come his way.
+In a remote, poor region of El Salvador, a boy named Felix is crouching low to the ground with anticipation splashed across his face as he waits for the soccer ball to come his way.
 His uncle rolls the ball towards him and Felix listens as the ball moves along the dirt, and then gives it a swift kick just when it gets just close enough.

 “Great job Felix!” screams his uncle in Spanish.
 Felix leaps up, celebrating with a smile.
 This was no small feat for Felix.
 Born blind and suffering from epilepsy, his life has been a hard road.

 Standing in a dimly lit shack of a home, Felix’s mother Rosa swats flies as she speaks about her family of five.